Orlando Metro Drug Habits & Health Services

 The path to addiction recovery can appear daunting at first, but with the right mindset, treatment, and support, it is absolutely possible.
 Millions of people who have struggled with substance use disorders are currently living fulfilling lives in recovery.
 Read on to learn about substance abuse in the Orlando region and the resources nearby for addiction treatment.

-Addiction is another potential side effect to drug abuse, and it often co-occurs with mental illness as well.
-An estimated 660,000 adults and 181,000 children in Florida suffered from mental illness at the time of the national survey in 2010.8 Mental health and substance abuse both fall into the category of behavioral health, and both conditions are highly treatable with the proper type and level of care.
+Addiction is another potential side effect to drug use, and it often co-occurs with mental illness as well.
+In Orange County, an estimated 3.99% of the adult population lived with a serious mental illness (SMI).8 Mental health and substance use disorders both fall into the category of behavioral health, and both conditions are highly treatable with the proper type and level of care, such as you can find in outpatient addiction treatment in Orlando, FL.

 The Rise and Fall of Pill Mills

 Opioid pain pills like OxyContin (oxycodone) and Vicodin (hydrocodone) effectively block pain sensors in the brain.
 Perhaps an unintended consequence, they also activate the reward and pleasure centers by increasing dopamine levels.
-When abused a rush of euphoria, or high, occurs, thereby increasing the abuse potential of these drugs.
-As the demand for these drugs rose, retail pill mill outlets began springing up all over Florida.
+When misused, a rush of euphoria, or “high,” occurs, thereby increasing the abuse potential of these drugs.
+As the demand for these drugs rose, retail “x pill mill” outlets began springing up all over Florida.
 Due to its easy access to the rest of the country, Orlando became a hub for the diversion of controlled prescription drugs (CPDs).

-In 2009, the Orlando Metropolitan Bureau of Investigation (MBI) reported a big jump of CPD-related investigations since 2007, from 10 percent to 70 percent of their cases.9 In 2011, there were over 850 pain clinics and only seven of the top 100 oxycodone prescribing doctors in the US were not located in Florida in 2010.10
+In 2009, the Orlando Metropolitan Bureau of Investigation (MBI) reported a big jump of CPD-related investigations since 2007, from 10% to 70% of their cases.9 In 2011, there were over 850 pain clinics and only seven of the top 100 oxycodone prescribing doctors in the US were not located in Florida in 2010.10 In 2021, there were 681,164 opioid prescriptions dispensed in Orange County alone, according to data collected by FLHealthCharts.gov.

 The state government enacted the Florida Prescription Drug Monitoring Program (PDMP) to better control the epidemic and keep track of these controlled substances.
 Local law enforcement paired with the Drug Enforcement Administration (DEA) to crack down on these pill mills and doctors engaging in CPD diversion.13 Perhaps as a direct result, prescription drug overdose fatalities fell over 17 percent from 2010 to 2012 and the number continues to decline.14